titon/toolkit/docs/en/components/mask.md

 A mask can be used for in-between loading states, like waiting for an AJAX request, to conceal the contents of an element.
 The mask element is appended and positioned absolutely within the target.

-The mask component must be initialized on the element, the target, that you want to conceal.
+The mask component must be initialized on the element, the target, that we want to conceal.

 ```javascript
 $('.js-mask-target').mask();